vanilophp/docs/properties.md

 # Product Properties

-> The Properties Module first appeared in Vanilo v0.5.

 > Most E-commerce systems name this technique as "product attributes".
+>
 > Laravel's Eloquent also names fields of models (entities) as "attributes".
+>
-> In order to prevent confusion between the two, Vanilo calls these "EAV" style attributes as "properties".
+> In order to prevent confusion between the two, Vanilo calls these "EAV" style attributes as "properties" instead.
+>
-> Spree Commerce for example also has this naming: [Product Properties](https://guides.spreecommerce.org/developer/products.html#product-properties)
+> Spree Commerce for example also has this naming: [Spree Commerce Product Properties](https://guides.spreecommerce.org/developer/products.html#product-properties)

 ## Overview